nairda2612/ChipsAhoy/README.md

 ## 2. Dependencies

 Tools needed to run the bash scripts: bowtie2, fastqc, samtools , macs2 and homer.
 These tools can be installed running the following command: sudo apt-get install <tool_name>

 Packages needed to run the R script: clusterProlifer, ChipSeeker, ggplot2, TxDb.Athaliana.Biomart.plantsmart28 and org.At.tair.db.
-All packages, except ggplot2, can be download from Bioconductor, running the following command in R: install(“<package_name>”).
-For ggplot2, this package can be download from the CRAN, running the following command in R: install.packages(“ggplot2”).
+All packages, except ggplot2, can be downloaded from Bioconductor, running the following command in R: install(“<package_name>”).
+For ggplot2, this package can be downloaded from the CRAN, running the following command in R: install.packages(“ggplot2”).

 ## 3. Input